 If you’re anything like me, IKEA isn’t usually the first place you think of when it comes to having fun.
 Unless, of course, your primary reason for visiting is actually a thinly disguised excuse for a cheeky meatball feast – then perhaps, you could be forgiven for enjoying your weekend trips to the land of affordable flatpack.

 In all seriousness, though, you’d rather be spinning some records, right!?
 But what if I told you there was a way to feed your vinyl habit and eat meatballs?
-That’s right, IKEA has plenty of storage and furniture products that just so happens to double as perfect vinyl record storage solutions.
+That’s right, IKEA has plenty of storage and furniture products that just so happen to double as perfect for storing vinyl records.
 Here are a few highlights that I’ve stumbled across over the years…

 1- KALLAX Shelving unit